 To administer financial relief for losses and expenses related to the COVID-19 pandemic, HRSA distributed two separate types of PRF payments: general payments to eligible health care providers and targeted payments to certain types of providers.
-The targeted payments included payments to skilled nursing facilities, tribal health care providers,
+The targeted payments included payments to skilled nursing facilities, tribal health care providers, and rural health care facilities.
+13 HRSA distributed general payments in

-&lt;sup>11See Office of Management and Budget, Transmittal of Appendix C to OMB Circular A-123, Requirements for Payment Integrity Improvement, OMB Memorandum M-21-19 (Washington, D.C.: Mar.
+11See Office of Management and Budget, Transmittal of Appendix C to OMB Circular A-123, Requirements for Payment Integrity Improvement, OMB Memorandum M-21-19 (Washington, D.C.: Mar.
 5, 2021).

-&lt;sup>12The Pandemic Response Accountability Committee aggregated federal pandemic spending data across agencies.
+12The Pandemic Response Accountability Committee aggregated federal pandemic spending data across agencies.
 The CARES Act established the Pandemic Response Accountability Committee within the Council of Inspectors General on Integrity and Efficiency, the oversight and coordination body for the inspector general community.
 Pub.
 L. No. 116-136, § 15010(b), 134 Stat.
 281, 534 (2020).
 The committee is composed of 21 inspectors general.